Nonresident Turkey Hunting on Public Lands

 Turkey hunters hoping to travel to Mississippi should be aware rules have changed if they intend to hunt on public lands during the spring season’s opening two weeks.
 Nonresident hunters must obtain a special, no-cost Public Land Endorsement in addition to regularly required licenses when hunting open public lands between March 15 – 28.
 The new endorsement will be allotted in limited quantities via a drawing conducted in mid-February.
 Winners will be notified by email.

-Prospective hunters can apply for the drawing anytime between 12PM CT January 15 – 12PM CT February 15 via a link which will be available on this page.
+Prospective hunters can apply for the drawing anytime between 10AM CT January 17– 10AM CT February 15 via the green button at the top of this page.

 Frequently Asked Questions

 Who does this regulation effect?
 This requirement is effective for nonresidents hunting any open public land during the first two weeks of Mississippi's regular spring season (March 15-28).
 Open public lands include National Forests, non-draw hunt Wildlife Management Areas (WMAs), National Wildlife Refuges, Corps of Engineers lands, Department of Defense lands, etc., that have statewide season frameworks without other special regulations.

 Why are you requiring this new license endorsement?
 Mississippi has always been a destination for nonresident turkey hunters.
 However, its popularity has increased dramatically in recent years; nonresident license sales have doubled since 2019.
 This new license endorsement was established to maintain hunting quality on Mississippi's limited public lands.
 MDWFP's goal is to ensure hunter numbers on public lands are realigned closer to historic norms, rather than the skyrocketing demand of recent years.

 Do I need the nonresident public land license endorsement if I will only be hunting on private lands?
 No.